 A. Floating Holiday.
 All employees except intermittent, emergency, and temporary employees shall also receive one (1) floating holiday each fiscal year of this Agreement.
 However, seasonal employees shall be eligible for only one (1) floating holiday per season and intermittent employees shall receive one (1) floating holiday each fiscal year of this Agreement if they complete ninety-one (91) working days in that fiscal year.
+Employees participating in the Connect 700 Program who were current, permanent, classified state employees eligible to receive a floating holiday at the time of their Connect 700 appointment, may use their floating holiday during their Connect 700 appointment, up to a maximum of one (1) floating holiday each fiscal year.
 Unless waived by the supervisor, the employee must request the floating holiday at least fourteen (14) calendar days in advance.